-Goal 1, E2: Increase energy resilience during extreme heat events.
+Increase energy resilience during extreme heat events.

 - The Joint Agency Root Cause Analysis (2021) and Summer 2021 and 2022 Reliability Analysis (2021) identified potential improvements for grid reliability in extreme heat events, some of which are completed, while others are in process.
-Examples of these improvements include but are not limited to the following: - The CPUC opened an emergency procurement proceeding (R.20-11-003) to address 2021-2023 grid reliability and has authorized procurement of additional resources to support the electricity grid in the event of continued, higher-thanforecast electricity demand resulting from extreme heat events. - The CPUC is tracking progress on generation and battery storage projects that are currently under construction in California to ensure there are no CPUCrelated regulatory barriers that would prevent them from being completed by their targeted online dates, and the CAISO continues to work with developers to address interconnection issues as they arise. - The CAISO, CPUC, and CEC have developed a contingency plan and communication protocols to better coordinate their responses to future grid challenges resulting from extreme heat events. - In 2021, the CPUC's emergency reliability proceeding resulted in increases in "reserve margin" resources, which increased reliability when demand is higher than predicted and/or there are system disruptions.
+Examples of these improvements include but are not limited to the following: - The Public Utilities Commission opened an emergency procurement proceeding (R.20-11-003) to address 2021-2023 grid reliability and has authorized procurement of additional resources to support the electricity grid in the event of continued, higher-than-forecast electricity demand resulting from extreme heat events. - The Public Utilities Commission is tracking progress on generation and battery storage projects that are currently under construction in California to address any Commission-related barriers and also to assess the impacts of supply chain and trade issues that are effecting targeted online dates. - The Independent System Operator, Public Utilities Commission, and Energy Commission have developed a contingency plan and communication protocols to better coordinate their responses to future grid challenges resulting from extreme heat events. - In 2021, the Public Utilities Commission's emergency reliability proceeding resulted in increases in "reserve margin" resources, which increased reliability when demand is higher than predicted and/or there are system disruptions.
 The proceeding also resulted in the Emergency Load Reduction Program, a new voluntary program that pays customers who reduce their electricity demand in the event of a grid reliability event.
-This program provides the state's investor-owned utilities and the CA Independent Systems Operator an additional tool to rely on when there is increased demand during extreme heat events that also coincide with electric grid emergencies. - For summer of 2022 and 2023, this rulemaking authorized the procurement of additional resources that will result in a 33% to 50% increase in the number of additional resources to be available during periods of stressed grid conditions.
-In parallel, the CPUC has directed utilities to ensure new community-scale microgrids can make resources available to the grid to avoid outages, as well as authorized several demand-side measures to reduce electricity demand during times of high grid stress.
-The CPUC has prohibited large electric utilities from disconnecting residential customers when temperatures are above 100 degrees based on a 72-hour look-ahead period.
+This program provides the state's investor-owned utilities and the Independent System Operator an additional tool to rely on when there is increased demand during extreme heat events that also coincide with electric grid emergencies. - For summer of 2022 and 2023, this rulemaking authorized the procurement of additional resources.
+In parallel, the Public Utilities Commission has directed utilities to ensure new community-scale microgrids can make resources available to the grid to avoid outages, as well as authorized several demand-side measures to reduce electricity demand during times of high grid stress.
+The Public Utilities Commission has prohibited large electric utilities from disconnecting residential customers when temperatures are above 100 degrees based on a 72-hour look-ahead period.